 Patience, young grasshopper, and you could have your own legally imported R34 GTR in the not-too-distant future.
 However, you will surely need to do some saving as prices on these have been going up like crazy in recent years.

-Conclusion – Why Is The Skyline GTR Illegal In The United States?
+Conclusion – Why Is The Nissan Skyline Illegal In The United States?

 However, once a vehicle reaches 25 years of age, it is exempt from these regulations and can therefore be imported and driven on the road in the United States.